 Your dissertation won't sit on a shelf in Western's library.
 Rather, you'll produce a practical and scholarly product that speaks to the field of pastoral ministry, will be a blessing to your fellow pastors, and is worthy of and appropriate for publication.
 Dr. Reid Kisling now oversees our dissertation process, and with his help your dissertation could make a significant impact upon pastors and ministry leaders everywhere.

 We want to invest in your ongoing, lifelong education.
 That's why every D.Min. graduate can audit one course per academic year, for free.
 With experienced and impactful ministry veterans teaching in our classrooms, there will never be a shortage of opportunities for further growth.

 Ministry work can bring limited financial reward.
 That's why we encourage wise financial stewardship as you pay for school.
 In fact, the average Western Seminary student graduates with an average of only $8532 in loan debt to repay.
 It might surprise you to learn that only about 19% of our students utilize loans, choosing instead to paying out of pocket, with scholarships, or via a monthly payment plan.
 Look into your options for financial aid.

 - A Master of Divinity degree or a two year M.A. degree in ministry leadership consisting of at least 72 semester credits from an ATS-accredited seminary

 - A cumulative undergraduate GPA of 3.0 higher, as well as a cumulative graduate GPA of 3.0 or higher

 - At least three years of full-time experience in a significant ministry leadership role after seminary graduation

 - Continuing significant leadership role during period of doctoral studies

 - A completed application for admission and all admission materials

-If an applicant does not meet one of these requirements, we invite them to contact an enrollment counselor to explore alternative Doctor of Ministry admission options.
+If you do not meet one of these requirements, we invite you to contact an enrollment counselor to explore alternative Doctor of Ministry admission options.